 Even more amazing, it seemed the HUD had survived and looked to be in perfect factory fresh working order until something small popped, and then more loudly, exploded in back and it went dark as the muddy water rose up to embrace it.

-He punched his harness release and fell headfirst into the cold rapidly rising water.
+He punched his harness release and fell headfirst into the cold, silty and rapidly rising water.

 It was only a couple meters deep and he escaped the now windowless cockpit and swam into the side door.

 The port wing and fan were gone and the starboard one had folded back and bent the tail and propulsor to a right angle to the fuselage.

 Malika was already swimming a patient towards shore and he grabbed another whose arm had waved weakly at him, following his corpsman.